Got mum rage? If you’ve transformed into an angry she-beast quicker than you can say Megatron, it’s time to recognise your triggers and ask for help.

 “You might be amazed to realise how many mothers empathise with your struggle – you are most definitely not on your own,” says Silvia.
 “Shame wants you to be silent, but anger can also breed in silence.
 Confide in someone close to you who you feel is open-minded and supportive.”

 Silvia’s right.
 Hard though it was, talking with loved ones – and professionals – was definitely a huge help for me.
-And it turns out once I got talking to a few of my trusted mum mates, they admitted feeling exactly the same.
-Yep, just because herpes is common doesn’t mean it’s healthy – the same applies with mum rage.
+And it turns out that once I got talking to a few of my trusted mum mates, they admitted feeling exactly the same.
+Yep, just because herpes is common doesn’t mean it’s healthy – the same applies to mum rage.
 So what can you do?

 “The first step is to acknowledge the issue and to put it into context – is this possibly a symptom of postpartum depression or anxiety?” asks Silvia.
 “Physical exercise, socialising with good friends, time in nature, reading a book in a quiet cafe… there are many ways to help fill the ‘bucket’ of resilience.
 Prevention is the best remedy and an exhausted, sleep-deprived, hungry mother is more likely to ‘lose it’.